edthedev/edthedev.github.io/slides/btaa.md

 What:
 + Emergency mobile app produces in 2 months.
-+ Ultimately delivered 10k daily COVID tests in Champaign-Urbana - the highest in the country.
++ Ultimately delivered 10k daily COVID tests in Champaign-Urbana - the highest of any city in the country.
-+ Custom AWS data pipeline - delivering to the Safer Illinois mobile app
++ Custom AWS data pipeline delivering private results to the user's Safer Illinois mobile app
-+ 6 hour turn-around for results.
++ Typical 6 hour turn-around for results.

 Lessons:
 + Illinois investments paid off.
-  + Partnership with the Rokwire team.
+  + Partnership with the Rokwire
+    + Smart community framework and mobile app platform.
+    + Privacy First design (before COVID)
   + Long term investments by the security team in the Illinois developer community.
   + Long term investments by the Identity and Access Management team in the Illinois developer community.

 ---

-## Deliverables
+## We Strive to Deliver

 + Guides that connect best practices to available tools to campus standards and policies.
 + Presentations